 Academic buildings are to be added as campus space needs dictate.
 Their additions should coincide with major building entrances from the Studio Arts, Wood Hall, and Laboratory Sciences parking lots to create a "front door" at each end of the spokes through the academic core.
-An expanded Theatre Hall and new amphitheater in the former golf course complete the performing arts district to the north.
+An expanded Theatre Hall and new amphitheater in Shorewood Park complete the performing arts district to the north.